janlonden/kuvaify/README.md

 **fileTypes**

-Use an array of file types that kuvaify should look for.
+Which file types should be included?

 ```
 fileTypes: ['jpg', 'jpeg', 'png', 'gif']